w3c/i18n-drafts/articles/transliteration-transcription/index.md

 The original script form is often the most authoritative representation of a person, place, or organization.
 That does not mean it should always be the only visible form.
 It means it should be stored distinctly and treated as primary data.

+The native script also preserves distinctions that Latin-script forms often collapse.
+In Chinese, a romanized form such as shi can correspond to many different characters and tones, such as 诗 (shī), 时 (shí), 史 (shǐ), and 市 (shì).
+Once those forms are flattened to Latin script, pronunciation cues are weakened.
+In Japanese, Ono can represent 小野 or 大野, and kana forms such as おの and おおの also make long-vowel differences explicit in a way that plain ASCII often does not.

 A practical data model for names often benefits from separate fields for:

 * original form